Dialogue 2: Learning from the crisis

 What does the COVID-19 pandemic reveal about what is broken in our world?
 And how can women’s movements use this moment for transforming power for a just and feminist future?

-These questions launched the second in JASS’s dialogue series “Women Radically Transforming the World”.
+These questions launched the second in JASS’s dialogue series “Women Radically Transforming the World” on May 21, 2020.
 Moderated by JASS executive director, Shereen Essof, the online forum brought together four feminist leaders: Alda Facio (Costa Rica), Dina Lumbantobing (Indonesia), Bella Matambanadzo (Zimbabwe) and Margo Okazawa-Rey (United States).

 “This is where the patriarchal governance system has run aground,” Bella stated.
 “It has brought us to a cul-de-sac in terms of an imagination of our existence as human beings and it has shown its shortcomings and tremendous failures for the people of the world, whether male or female.”

 Margo agreed, adding “The patriarchal governance here that has run aground is absolutely also racialized… We’re finding, for example, that indigenous peoples, African-American people, incarcerated people who are majority peoples of color, are facing the severest impacts of the pandemic.”

 A consensus emerged that, as Bella put it, “bourgeois and elite solutions will not fix the problems of the world”, but there was also agreement that the social aspects of the pandemic affect women disproportionately and that the failed system– far from giving way– is attempting to consolidate power in ways that are more authoritarian, more aggressive and more hostile to women’s rights.

 Alda noted that as a member of the UN Working Group on Discrimination against Women and Girls, she has received reports from all over the world regarding a sharp increase in violence against women, reduced access to health care and the rise of far-right attacks on abortion rights in the past weeks.